flowerinthenight/hedge/README.md

 ## What does it do?
 Leader election is handled by [spindle](https://github.com/flowerinthenight/spindle).
 Two APIs are provided for storage: `Put()` and `Get()`.
 All pods can serve the `Get()` calls, while only the leader handles the `Put()` API.
 If a non-leader pod calls `Put()`, that call is forwarded to the leader, who will do the actual write.
 All `Put()`'s are append-only.

-Spindle's `HasLock()` function is also available for distributed locking due to struct embedding, although you can use spindle separately for that, if you prefer.
+A `HasLock()` function is also available for distributed locking, although you can use spindle separately for that, if you prefer.

 A `Send()` API is also provided for members to be able to send simple request/reply-type messages to the current leader at any time.
 A streaming equivalent (gRPC) is also available.